AnteronGitHub/sparse/README.md

-# Edge Deep Learning
+# Sparse

-This repository contains source code for experiments about Deep learning in the Edge.
+This repository contains source code for Stream Processing Architecture for Resource Subtle Environments (or just Sparse for short).
+Additionally, sample applications utilizing Sparse for deep learning can be found in examples directory.

 ## Compatibility